Josh-Powlison/showpony/manual/general.md

 I recommend you enable PHP's ```intl``` extension.
 If it's not enabled, Showpony will still work, but in the settings dropdowns languages and subtitles won't be written out in their full names: they'll be "en" instead of "English", for example.

-# Running JavaScript on Showpony
+# Referencing the Showpony

-The Showpony will be created as a JS object, camel-cased with dashes removed.
-It's based on the last folder in the path you give it to search for the story in.
-If your path is just the default- _story_- your Showpony object will be called `story`.
-Otherwise, look below for examples in the case of subfolders:

-**Examples**

-Path: _story/comic_ -> Object: `comic`

-Path: _story/video-series_ -> Object: `videoSeries`
+The Showpony will be created as a JS object and passed to the Event Listener 'built' on the parent element.
+The parent element is whatever element you place the Showpony script inside of.

-## Event Listeners
+## Window Event Listeners

 Showpony's window lets off the following event listeners.
 You'll have to check them on `showponyObject.window`: